Dragon Age: The Veilguard review: Very pretty... What was I doing again?

 The main character traveling through an underwater prison in Dragon Age: The Veilguard.

 On paper that sounds like pretty high stakes, but I was put off by the tone of Dragon Age: The Veilguard right away.
 For a good portion of this game, everyone was way too quippy, seemingly waiting for their “well, that just happened” moment.
 They carry out their mission, but it was few and far between that I ever got the vibe that they felt the weight of what they were fighting.
-It’s like having four bards in a fantasy campaign and all of them are trying to get in their schtick while the world is supposed to be on the brink of apocalypse.
+It’s like having a fantasy campaign where everyone is playing bard class and all of them are trying to get in their schtick while the world is supposed to be on the brink of apocalypse.
 It gets a bit better with time, and more interesting characters like Lucanis eventually help to add reasonable moods and narratives to the mix, but it’s a long road to that with not enough pay off in my opinion.

 I can’t speak ill of the environments and locations you go to, though.
 The Veilguard is filled to the brim with interesting and beautiful places to explore from Dock Town to Treviso to the Lighthouse you make as your base.
 Every locale in this game is bustling with life and beauty and they were fun to explore.
 I felt like the music was trying to match that summer blockbuster movie vibe, so it’s often majestic, but I wouldn’t call it particularly memorable.
 It serves its purpose and not much more.